389ds/389ds.github.io/docs/389ds/contributing.md

     git format-patch HEAD~1

+### Final checks

+While we hope you were running tests as you developed your patch, we ask that you run the tests once more here with your single patch to make sure there are no issues here to surprise us!

 ### Sending the patch

 Add the patch file as an attachment to your issue on pagure.
 Set the metadata flag "reviewstatus" to "review".